 Project signage will reflect the cost of construction engineering, project bid award and sales tax.

-This main corridor project is funded through the following sources:
+The main corridor project is not funded :

 How can I get more information?